torcolvin/couchbase-lite-wiki/Legacy-Attachment-Handling.md

 Couchbase Lite 2 changes the way attachments (now called "blobs") are represented in documents.
-They used to be stored in a top-level property named `_attachments`; now they can be stored anywhere in the document, in objects with a property `"cbltype":"blob"`.
+They used to be stored in a top-level property named `_attachments`; now they can be stored anywhere in the document, in objects with a property `"@type":"blob"`.

 This causes some compatibility issues in several situations: